Which city is cheaper, Bangkok or Saint Petersburg?

 Bangkok receives a lot of rain in the autumn.
 In October, Saint Petersburg usually receives less rain than Bangkok.
 Saint Petersburg gets 65 mm (2.6 in) of rain, while Bangkok receives 242 mm (9.5 in) of rain each month for the autumn.
 November to February in Bangkok is the dry season.
 Also, May to October is the rainy season in Bangkok.

 The winter brings many poeple to Saint Petersburg as well as Bangkok.
-Plenty of visitors come to Bangkok because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Bangkok throughout the year.

 The weather in Saint Petersburg can be very cold.
 In the winter, Saint Petersburg is much colder than Bangkok.
-Typically, the winter temperatures in Saint Petersburg in January are around -8°C (18°F), and Bangkok is about 27°C (80°F).
+Typically, the winter temperatures in Saint Petersburg in January average around -8°C (18°F), and Bangkok averages at about 27°C (80°F).

 The sun comes out a lot this time of the year in Bangkok.
 In the winter, Saint Petersburg often gets less sunshine than Bangkok.
 Saint Petersburg gets 22 hours of sunny skies this time of year, while Bangkok receives 276 hours of full sun.